Eb0nY-April14/test-your-english-quiz/README.md

     * Testing was done to ensure that all pages were linked correctly.

-    * The website was viewed on a variety of devices such as desktop, laptop, iPad Pro, iPhone 6s and Huawei P smart Z android phone.
+    * The website was viewed on a variety of devices such as desktop, laptop, iPad Pro, iPhone 6s, Huawei P smart Z android phone etc.

     * Friends and family members were asked to review the quiz app and documentation in order to point out any bugs and/or User eXperience (UX) issues.

+&nbsp;

 # Deployment